Skip to Main Content

 • Freeport Memorial Library Association sent a letter to the White House inviting President Warren G. Harding to the cornerstone laying ceremony

-• April 30, 1921- ground was broken for the new building
+• May 2 - ground was broken for the new building (originally scheduled for April 22 but canceled due to rain

 • Joseph Susskind of Blossom Health Inn, located in Lynbrook, donated a Peerless automobile to be used for fundraising to support Library construction